The Bahamas Holidays Guide

 The Bahamas, a limestonearchipelago in the Caribbean, is an incredible700 islands and 2,500 cays covering 259,000 km² of clearturquoise seas.
 Each island offersits own distinctgeography and heritage, as well as a haven for sun-worshippers, beauty for underwater enthusiasts, and first-class hospitality.
 The Bahamas has a unique program, called "People to People," that offers visitors a friendly island ambassador—at no charge.
 These pre-screened, outgoing volunteers represent what is best about the Bahamas, giving you the singular opportunity to experience many of the islands (New Providence Island, The Abacos, North Andros, Bimini, Cat Island, Eleuthera/Harbour Island, The Exumas, and Grand Bahama Island) through the eyes of locals.
 The Ministry of Tourism oversees the programme, and insures you are paired with an ambassador who shares your interests and understands your needs

-The Bahamas Highlights
+Map of The Bahamas

 The Bahamas Holidays Planner